Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/python_kernel_op.md

     2. `Output("out") ` indicates it has an output named "out".
     3. `SetTensorDescInferFn` is used to set the shape and data type inference function.
 Also to describe the  the shape and data type's relationship between the output and input.
 In the above code, the output shape and data type are as same as the input.

 The `op_type_name_cpp_def.cpp` is the only C++ file that will be used in the implementation of the `Python Kernel`.
 It is used to configure information of Op.
-At this stage, it is not possible to skip the step of configuring Op using C++ (since it is necessary for setting advanced information such as distributions).
-But as we can see, the file does not involve specific operations.
-Even if you are not familiar with C++, you can easily master it according to our examples.
+By far, we cannot remove the C++ configuration of Op since it is necessary for setting advanced information such as distributions.
+But as we can see, that file does not involve specific operations, so, even you are not familiar with C++, you can easily master it according to our examples.

 ## Wrapping Python Interface of Op
-In order for the user to use the `user_relu` we just created at the Python level.
+In order to make it easier for user to use the `user_relu` we just created at the Python level.
 We need to create a `user_relu_py_api.py` file with the following contents:

 ```python
 import oneflow as flow